shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

 ### Additional Criteria parts
-In the following example, the plugin adds a new `Facet`, `Sorting` and `Condition` for the product listing, which access the product sales field.
+In the following example, the plugin adds a new `Facet`, `Sorting` and `Condition` for the product listing, which accesses the product sales field.
 This example can be used for each other field which indexed for products.
-First the plugin has to register his own criteria parts (`Facet`, `Sorting` and `Condition`) using a `CriteriaRequestHandler`.
+First the plugin has to register his own criteria parts (`Facet`, `Sorting` and `Condition`) with a `CriteriaRequestHandler`.
-The criteria part classes has no dependency to any search implementation like DBAL or ES, they defined abstract and only describing how the search should be executed.
+The criteria part classes has no dependencies to any search implementation like DBAL or ES, they are defined as abstract and only describe how the search should be executed.
 The plugin bootstrap contains the additional source code:
 ```php
 <?php